 Infants and children are vulnerable to climate change and environmental degradation due to their inability to protect themselves, their relatively high intake of water and certain foods, and their immature physiology and metabolism (Wigle, 2003).
 Additionally, infants and children are not able to move swiftly out of disasters or extreme hot events and may be unable to communicate their discomfort or anxiety to adults or guardians (Berry et al., 2008).
-Recent research shows that children exposed to traumatic events or disasters such as the tsunami or hurricane Katrina can suffer serious and persistent physiological effects that may influence their personality development,19 leading them to live in constant fear and anxiety about the present and the future (Math et al. 2008, 32).
+Recent research shows that children exposed to traumatic events or disasters, such as the 2004 tsunami, suffered serious and persistent physiological effects which influenced their personality development,19 leading them to live in constant fear and anxiety about the present and the future (Math et al. 2008, 32).
 Adult and community-based groups have important roles to play in building children's adaptive capacity and resilience against climate change.